KBMD/compute_real_interest/README.md

 5. Principal is only added to a given investment once (which is how Percent.com investments have worked so far).
 6. A year = 365 days (not, *e.g.*, 360 days).
+7. Unless interest was paid on the date the effective interest rate was computed, the program adds a note that tbe effective rate will increase when another interest payment is received.
+I could remove that flag by reporting effective rate as of the most recent interest payment, and that may be the rate you expect to see.
+That is, for a loan with a promised 10% rate, if all previous payments were at 10% and the next payment is not yet due, then the payor is paying 10% as promised.
+But you haven't yet received the interest accrued since that last payment (and in real life, maybe you never will), so you haven't received all 10% yet.
+Similarly, before the first interest payment, any investment will show an effective rate of 0%.
+But that's accurate _until you receive that first payment_.

 ## Sample output